Who Goes There?: Films

-In January 2020, a new film was announced to be produced by Jason Blum's Blumhouse Productions and released and distributed by Universal Pictures (as a part of the former's first-look deal).
-The project is based on the Frozen Hell version of the story.
+During the early 2000s, Frank Darabont and David Leslie Johnson-McGoldrick of Darkwoods Productions worked on Return of the Thing, a four-part miniseries project for Sci Fi Channel.
+In 2020, a new film was announced to be produced by Jason Blum's Blumhouse Productions and released and distributed by Universal Pictures (as a part of the former's first-look deal).
+The project is based on the Frozen Hell edition of the story.
+John Carpenter later confirmed that he was involved with the project.
+In May 2023, he acknowledged his involvement with a direct sequel to his original film.